AdobeDocs/journey-optimizer.zh-Hant/help/using/code-based/publish-code-based.md

 ### Code-based global report {#global-report-code-based}

 Code-based campaign global report can be accessed directly from your journey or campaign with the **[!UICONTROL View report]** button.
-[Learn more on global report](../reports/campaign-global-report-cja.md)
+[Learn more about global report](../reports/campaign-global-report-cja.md)

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Code-based experience]** tab details the main information relative to your apps or web pages.